[Paper] Creative Ownership in the Age of AI

 Statistical analysis of the corpus

-- The distribution of “originality” among works is modeled with either a light‑tailed (e.g., exponential) or heavy‑tailed (e.g., power‑law) probability distribution.
+- The distribution of “originality” among works is modeled with either a light‑tailed distribution (e.g., exponential) or a heavy‑tailed distribution (e.g., power‑law).

-- Using tools from probability theory, the authors study how the influence of any single work on (G(C)) behaves as the corpus grows.
+- Using tools from probability theory, the authors examine how the influence of any single work on (G(C)) behaves as the corpus grows.

 Deriving the dichotomy

-- They prove that with a light‑tailed distribution, the marginal impact of any individual work vanishes asymptotically, meaning regulation eventually stops limiting AI output.
+- Light‑tailed case: They prove that the marginal impact of any individual work vanishes asymptotically, implying that regulation eventually ceases to limit AI output.

-- Conversely, with a heavy‑tailed distribution, certain “high‑impact” works retain disproportionate influence, keeping the regulatory constraint active indefinitely.
+- Heavy‑tailed case: Certain “high‑impact” works retain disproportionate influence, so the regulatory constraint remains active indefinitely.

 Results & Findings